kyoheiu/felix/README.md

 ![sample](https://github.com/kyoheiu/felix/blob/main/screenshots/sample.gif)

-While this project is heavliy inspired by the great `vifm` and trying to implement its comfortable experience in Rust, at the same time `felix` focuses on the following points:
+While heavliy inspired by the great `vifm` and trying to implement its pleasant experience in Rust, at the same time this project focuses on the following points:

-- easy configuration of how to open files
+- easy to configure how files are opened
-- as simple and lightweight as possible
+- simple and lightweight

 ## Status